South Asian Anthropology

 Collectively, our faculty group has a particularly strong focus on urban South Asia and all of us engage with the connections between South Asia and other regions of the world in our research.
 Students with South Asia interests also regularly take courses with and work with South Asianists in other departments such as History, Art History, Gender and Women’s Studies, Global Asian Studies, Urban Planning, and English.

-Tarini Bedi, Assistant Professor of Anthropology
+Tarini Bedi, Associate Professor of Anthropology

 Tarini Bedi is an urban and political anthropologist who conducts her research in India and Singapore.
 Her research areas are broadly concerned with the relationships between urbanization and globalization, and the accompanying shifts in politics, gender, economic livelihoods, and transport infrastructures in cities of the global South.
 She teaches courses on and advises students on topics related to urban anthropology, labor and work, gender and social movements, urban politics, and the anthropology of transport, infrastructure, and mobilities.
 She welcomes inquiries and applications from graduate students interested in these areas.
 Prospective students are encouraged to visit Professor Bedi’s detailed website or to contact Professor Bedi with questions.